Olgagr/gulp_angular_starter/README.md

 $ npm install
 $ bower install
 ```
+By default project will install:
+* angular 1.4
+* angular-ui-router 0.2
+* lodash 3.10

 To see all tasks available run:

 ```bash
 $ gulp
 ```

+The client-side code should be placed in **src/client/app** directory.

+The backend code should be placed in **src/server** directory.

 ## shrinkwrap
 The project uses npm shrinkwrap, which means all npm packages versions are locked.
 To make an update of a packages, you have to do: